Who is collecting my data?

 What will you do with the information I give?

 The information you give will be used for research purposes only.
-This includes selecting and inviting you to take part in surveys and analysis to answer research questions.
-Sometimes your answers will be analysed together with answers you gave to previous questionnaires to help understand things like how people’s views are changing over time.
+This includes for sending you your shopping voucher, and if you agree, selecting and inviting you to take part in surveys and analysis to answer research questions.
 Most of the results will appear as percentages and statistics - we will not identify your individual opinion in the results without seeking your direct permission.

-Pseudonymised data (without identifying details such as your name, address or date of birth) will be shared with ONS and may be archived for use by bona fide researchers.
+Pseudonymised data (without identifying details such as your name, address or date of birth) will be shared with BEIS and may be archived for use by bona fide researchers.

 Will my contact information be shared with anyone else?

-Your contact information will not be shared by NatCen with ONS or Panlogic for this study.
+Your contact information will not be shared by NatCen with BEIS for this study.
 If there was a legitimate research purpose for sharing contact details or identifiable information, we would only do so with your direct permission.

 How will you keep my data safe?

-All the information collected through the diary tool is held in accordance with current data protection legislation (GDPR).
+All the information collected through the survey is held in accordance with current data protection legislation (GDPR).
 All information you provide to us is stored on secure servers.
-Panlogic use strict procedures and security features to prevent unauthorised access.
+We use strict procedures and security features to prevent unauthorised access.
+NatCen holds ISO27001 and Cyber Essentials Plus certifications.

 How long will the information I give be held?